cortez-emmanuel/powerbi/README.md

 As of April 2022, I have lead a **Power BI User Group (PBUG)** for 2 years with over 100 members.

-To engage the community, I came up with the idea to create bite-sized challenges for employees/colleagues to upskill in Power BI.
+To engage the community, I came up with the idea to create bite-sized challenges for employees/colleagues to upskill in Power BI in 30 minutes or less.

 These aim to facilitate everyone's learning journeys whether it's through report creation or building applications for their work.